Agent swarms: cooperation and coordination under stringent communications constraint: Continuum communications

 Here we see that -- as expected -- if losses are small then each agent might achieve nearly perfectly accurate beliefs.
 Conversely, if losses are large, then in this idealised steady state each agent is only left with the ``find by chance'' minimum ${\Akmin}$.
 The threshold between these two extremes is located in the regime where the effective information transmission rate ${\Trate}^b_a {\Elink}_{ba} {\Aknow}^b_a$ becomes comparable to the information loss rate $\gamma {\Akmin}$.

-By using this $b \rightarrow a$ expression \eqref{eqn-cns-steady} in concert with its $a \rightarrow b$ counterpart, we can get a quadratic expression for ${\Aknow}^a_b$ that tells us the informational effect of any single agent-to-agent link; as we show in the appendix.
+By using this $b \rightarrow a$ expression \eqref{eqn-cns-steady} in concert with its $a \rightarrow b$ counterpart, we can get a quadratic expression for ${\Aknow}^a_b$ that tells us the informational effect of any single agent-to-agent link as we show in the appendix.
 If we then assume symmetric parameters, i.e. with $r = \gamma / {\Trate}^b_a {\Elink}_{ba} = \gamma / {\Trate}^a_b {\Elink}_{ab}$, then we find that ~

 which can be solved, with the valid (i.e. positive valued) solution being plotted on fig. \ref{fig-cns-quadratic}.
-Note in particular that the performance (i.e. here the value of ${\Aknow}^a_b$) degrades gradually as loss increases, and there is no sharp threshold behaviour; nor is there any distribution of possible or likely results.
+We see that {in any scenario with a fixed minimum find chance $\Akmin$, the performance (i.e. here the steady-state value of ${\Aknow}^a_b$) will degrade if the information environment becomes more challenging (i.e. as loss $\gamma$ increases),} but with no sharp threshold behaviour.